b4n6-b4n6/openshop/docs/FEATURES.md

 <code style='color: cyan;'>[UI_Behaviour]</code> UX loading indicators
   * Image upload containing forms
-  * Browser input screen form
+  * Browser input screen form✅

 <code style='color: cyan;'>[UI_Behaviour]</code>[WIP] 2 indicators on shown owner screen on
   * onion/internet connectivity indicator (this will check in the background in short intervals whether we can contact our own onion and display green or red icon depending on result)